ibm-js/delite/docs/activationTracker.md

 ## delite-activated and delite-deactivated events

-Also, if `delite/activationTracker` is loaded, every widget will emit a non-bubbling `delite-activated` event when it becomes activate (i.e. when it or logical descendant widget is activationTrackered or touched), and a non-bubbling `delite-deactivated` event when the opposite happens.
+Also, if `delite/activationTracker` is loaded, every widget will emit a non-bubbling `delite-activated` event when it becomes activate (i.e. when it or logical descendant widget is focused or clicked), and a non-bubbling `delite-deactivated` event when the opposite happens.